nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-Cloud Computing encompasses resources and services delivered over the internet through major cloud providers like AWS, Azure, and GCP, enabling on-demand access to computing infrastructure, storage, databases, and other IT resources without direct management of underlying hardware.
-This category covers topics related to public cloud platforms, including infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS), and serverless computing solutions.
+The Cloud Computing category covers essential information about major cloud service providers including AWS, Azure, and Google Cloud Platform (GCP), featuring documentation on infrastructure services, security best practices, cost optimization strategies, and implementation guidelines.
+This knowledge base helps developers, architects, and IT professionals understand and effectively utilize cloud-based solutions for their organizations' needs.
 *Subcategories: Aws, Azure, Gcp*
 *Items: 1*